-Description: iOS users accessing a web application or a mobile application authenticating users using Google login (OAuth 2.0) are no longer redirected to 3rd-party SSO login page configured for the G Suite domain directly even if the G Suite domain is specified on the application's side.
+Description: iOS users accessing a web application or a mobile application authenticating users using Google login (OAuth 2.0) are no longer redirected to a third-party SSO login page.
+This is configured for the G Suite domain directly even if the G Suite domain is specified on the application's side.

 Workaround: If user submits user name in Google login page, user is redirected to SSO login page.

 For an overview of G Suite Billing, check out the Billing basics page for a list of topics.